hientrn1201/4156-Group-Project/README.md

   Prompt: how to clean raw text by removing whitespace and normalize line break using regex

-- **Write testing script (test-setup.sh) – feel like a nice automation (not related to main codebase)**
+- **Helping with test cases and testing script (test-setup.sh) – feel like a nice automation (not related to main codebase)**

-  Reason: this is entirely optional and a nice thing to have when development
+  Reason: this is entirely optional and a nice thing to have when development.
+Test cases to help in case we miss an edge case too.

   Prompt: write me a short bash script to run tests using the README